 All F-1/J-1 Students: please note, it is at the discretion of Customs & Border Protection (CBP) to grant entry into the U.S. It is recommended that international students carry supporting documentation (transcripts, enrollment letters, etc.) showing their requirement to be in the U.S. for academic purposes.

-F-1 Students: Current SEVP guidance allows DSOs to temporarily issue electronic I-20s.
+F-1 Students: SEVP guidance allows DSOs to issue electronic I-20s.
 If you need a travel signature, please fill out the Student Request for Travel Signature and one will be emailed or shipped depending on your preference.
 The emailed copy can currently be used for visa appointments and at the port of entry (airports).
 ELI Students: Please contact an CGPS ELI Immigration Advisor for specific instructions and forms.

 J-1 Students & Scholars: Current U.S. Department of State guidance does not permit the use of electronic DS-2019s for “formal processing.”
 Please fill the applicable scholar or student online travel request below and one will be mailed to your current location.

 What should I do if I want to return home, but my travel plans are complicated by a lack of available scheduled commercial flights or if my home country currently prohibits all inbound travel?